JuliusVitikainen/Team-8_Project/README.md

 # Team-8_Project
-A school project where we create a real website for a fictional company.
+Turku AMK Business IT school project where we create a real website for a fictional company.

-The main project will consist of a html file and a css file.
+Features our website has:
+- A logo
+- A menu bar
+- English and Finnish versions
+- Responsivity for different devices (although not the most responsive)
+- A form to contact the website "owner"